Role of an Investigator

 - Allows us to ask clarifying questions about the situation

-- Assists us in determining which University policy may have been violated and whether we are the appropriate UMKC office to address the situation
+- Assists us in determining if University policy may have been violated and whether we are the appropriate UMKC office to address the situation

 - Allows us to discuss supportive measures available to you, even if you choose not to file a formal complaint

-You may bring a Support Person (link) to any meetings or interviews with us; if you would like us to provide a trained Support Person, please let the investigator know as soon as possible so arrangements can be made prior to your intake meeting.
+You may bring a Support Person to any meetings or interviews with us.
+If you are a student and would like us to provide a trained Support Person, please let the investigator know as soon as possible so arrangements can be made prior to your intake meeting.

 I received a notice that I’ve been accused of a policy violation, and I was contacted by the investigator to schedule an interview.
 What should I expect?